Makogan/Hermes-Comments/README.md

     "hermes-comments.title": "`",
     "hermes-comments.separator": "$",

-`maximum` is the maximum level of alignment , i.e the horizontal width fo a title.
+`maximum` is the maximum level of alignment , i.e the horizontal width of a title.

 `fill` is the character used ot fill the empty space in a frame.